 -S1 Sport is supported by The Sufferfest app.

 -4.5 Rollers with Headwind Fan is supported with the 1/2 fan setting.
-We also support the 2.25 Rollers with the 1/2 Fan and No Fan settings.
+We also support the 2.25 Rollers with the 1/2 Fan and No Fan settings and the 3" rollers with no Fan.

 One of the most popular trainers that Sufferlandrians use.